Moto Guzzi: 1973–2000: De Tomaso years

 though other reports suggest a period of limited investment in Moto Guzzi followed attributed to DTI using Moto Guzzi financially prioritizing their automotive ventures.

 In November 1975 Guzzi first showed the 850 Le Mans at the Milan Show that was much later described as a "remarkably aggressive and attractive motorcycle".
-Today the early versions, the Series I especially, are considered one of the most iconic and collectible of all Guzzis.
+Today the early versions, the Series I especially, are considered one of the most iconic and collectible of all V-twin Moto Guzzis.
 A marketing success that would compete with other Italian superbikes, it spawned four later models from Mark II to its culmination in the 1990s, the Le Mans 1000 or Mark V. The initial model is known widely but incorrectly as the Mark I. Technically, it is simply the 850 Le Mans.
 It was named in homage to the 24-hour endurance race and circuit in France.
 The Mark I had two production runs with slight modifications.
 The first run, known as Series 1, used the roundish CEV stop/taillight used on many Italian bikes of the decade.
 Although it is often stated that fewer than 2,000 of these were made, Ian Falloon claims 219 were made in 1975 and a further 2,532 in 1976 although it is possible some of these were Series 2 bikes built at the end of the year.
 The Series 2 run totaled some 4,000 (2,548 in 1977, 1,737 in 1978).
 Falloon gives total Mark I production as 7,036.
 Series 2 used a De Tomaso-designed rectangular taillight/reflector and modified rear guard.
 This was also used on the Mark II and SP models.
 The taillight and guard was the biggest change between Series 1 and 2 but other modifications included later inclusion of a tripmeter, black fork lowers, a more generous dual seat that replaced the split-prone original seat, exhaust pipe heel guards and inferior fuel taps.
 The extra cost compared to the "cooking" T3 model paid for performance items such as high-compression domed pistons, larger inlet and exhaust valves and Dell'Orto 36 mm pumper carbs with filterless grey plastic velocity stacks.
 Most Mk I bikes were brilliant red although a very small number were painted in metallic ice blue.
 An exceedingly small number of Series 2 bikes were white.